-Senior Moment-um Scattergories game day April 29
+Senior moment-um Scattergories game day April 29

 GILFORD — The Gilford Parks and Recreation Department is sponsoring a Senior Moment-um Program on Monday, April 29.
-Meet in the Gilford Community Church fellowship hall at 11:30 a.m. for an afternoon of Scattergories, coffee, tea and water.
+Meet in the Gilford Community Church fellowship hall at 11:30 a.m. for an afternoon of Scattergories game play.
+Coffee, tea and water will also be provided.
 Participants are asked to RSVP by Friday, April 26.

 (0) comments